 The purpose of this initiative is to leverage digital technologies to better prepare people for a rapidly changing world in the digital age with the purpose of ensuring that learners at all levels obtain the skills, competencies and knowledge needed for happy and productive lives in a sustainable future, including by strengthening learners’ resilience through critical thinking, adaptability, self-awareness, reflective learning and collaboration.
 The initiative aspires to build on the opportunities new technologies offer, as well as on the latest advances in education and related sciences, with a view to contributing to the achievement of the Sustainable Development Goals (SDGs) as they relate to universal education, life-long learning, promoting innovation, and beyond.

 Knowledge and technological tools are available to reinvent learning.
 COVIDEA aims to provide a road map for possible areas of development and innovations that are fit for the advancement of the 2030 Agenda for Sustainable Development despite the enormous hurdle that the COVID-19 pandemic entails.
 This initiative is particularly relevant in view of the devastating effect that the pandemic-related lockdowns have had on education whereby 90 per cent of all students were kept out of school.
 These difficulties were compounded by the fact that remote learning remains out of reach for at least 500 million students around the world.
 The initiative also aims to strengthen solidarity among peoples and nations through the use of digital technologies for increased collaboration and coordination to overcome the crisis jointly.

 Work in progress

-This initiative is still at an early stage.
-More details will be announced in the coming weeks.
+This initiative is still at a relatively early stage.
+The Primer was released on 8 October 2020 and explains its goals and the approach taken.
+For updates go to the dedicated COVIDEA website.
 For any questions or suggestions please contact us at email@example.com